GRONINGEN-MICROBIOME-CENTRE/Lifelines_NEXT/PentaChiliadal_virome/README.md

 - 🔗 **Maternal origin of the infant virome:** Strain-level analyses identify the maternal gut as the dominant source of infant gut viruses (with reduced viral sharing following cesarean delivery) and lower sharing detected from breastmilk.
 - 🛡️ **Genetic determinants of persistence:** The presence of DNA adenine N6-methyltransferase *hin1523* and diversity-generating retroelements promotes long-term viral persistence in the infant gut.

+Together, these findings define the origin, dynamics, and modulating factors of the infant gut virome and uncover genetic strategies that support viral persistence in the gut ecosystem.

 ---

 ## Table of Contents